• Individual Investor

 If you contribute regularly to a 401(k) or other retirement account through payroll deductions, you’re already utilizing this strategy.

-With dollar cost averaging, you simply invest a set dollar amount in the stock market (typically through broadly diversified mutual funds) on a consistent basis—no matter where the market stands or how great the volatility.
+With dollar cost averaging, you invest a set dollar amount in a fund (typically through broadly diversified mutual funds) on a consistent basis—no matter where the market stands or how great the volatility.
 This helps eliminate one of the most worrisome aspects of investing: trying to determine the best time to invest.

 There are limits, of course.
 While a dollar cost averaging strategy is helped by a market that is trending upward, it likely won’t improve the performance of an investment that continues to fall in value.
 (Periodic investment plans do not ensure a profit or protect against a loss in a declining market).